ElemeFE/element/examples/docs/en-US/tree.md

 ### Selectable

 Used for node selection.
-In the following example, data for each layer is acquired after being clicked.
-If there is no child data, the expanding icon will disappear.

-::: demo
+::: demo This example also shows how to load node data asynchronously.
 ```html
 <el-tree
   :props="props"